ublue-os/image-template/README.md

 This repository is meant to be a template for building your own custom [bootc](https://github.com/bootc-dev/bootc) image.
 This template is the recommended way to make customizations to any image published by the Universal Blue Project.

-This template includes a Containerfile and a Github workflow for building the container image, signing, and proper metadata to be listed on [artifacthub](https://artifacthub.io/).
-As soon as the workflow is enabled in your repository, it will build the container image and push it to the Github Container Registry.

 # Community

 If you have questions about this template, try the following spaces: